 Getting your domain PCs into a position they can be managed by Intune is called enrollment: you enroll your PC into an MDM, in our case Intune.
 This can be achieved (somewhat ironically given the earlier comments) by Group Policy on Windows 10 version 1709+, which is called auto-enrollment.
 After the policy applies, the devices will appear in Endpoint Manager and you can control them from the cloud.

 One of the important prerequisites to automatic enrolment is that devices must first be Hybrid Azure AD Joined (HAADJ).
 In this state, the device remains joined to your on-premises Active Directory, and users still authenticate against on-premises Domain Controllers.
-However, the device is also “joined” to Azure AD.
+However, the device is also “joined” to Azure AD (recently renamed Microsoft Entra ID).
 Under the hood, this join to Azure AD allows it to perform SSO to Azure AD resources, thereby allowing it to get the necessary access tokens to retrieve your cloud policies.

 In this article, you’ll be guided through how to first enable Hybrid Azure AD Join for your devices, then how to enroll them automatically.